 How to get a Shearman & Sterling training contract

 Competition for training contracts at Shearman & Sterling is increasingly fierce.
-Applications for 2019 training contracts were up 35% compared to the previous recruitment round: the firm received around 2,000 applications for its 15 training contract vacancies.
+Applications for 2021 training contracts were up 35% compared to previous recruitment rounds: the firm received around 2,000 applications for its 15 training contract vacancies.
 At a base level, future trainees need a minimum AAB at A level and 2:1 degree.

-Recruitment officer Katie Makey tells us the online form – which is used for both vac scheme and direct training contract applications – “is pretty standard” and contains three questions: two open-ended ones – 'Why do you want to be a solicitor?' and 'Why Shearman specifically?' – plus “a commercial question about our place in the industry.”
+Graduate recruitment manager, Paul Gascoyne tells us the online form – which is used for both vac scheme and direct training contract applications – “is pretty standard” and contains three open-ended questions: 'Why do you want to be a solicitor?' and 'Why Shearman specifically?' plus “a commercial question about our place in the industry.”

-“There are three things that can really make a candidate stand out on paper,” Makey says.
-“They are strong academics, work experience and tailored answers to our questions.”
-She mentions that while legal work experience is not essential for vac scheme hopefuls, it is a must for direct training contract applicants.
-“We like to see that, at the very least, they've attended firm open days or other non-assessed events – that shows they're committed to a career in the law. ”
+“There are four elements to an application that can help a candidate to progress to the interview stage,” Gascoyne says.
+“They are strong academics, evidence of relevant work experience, tailored answers to our questions and an error-free application form.”
+He mentions that while legal work experience is not essential for vac scheme hopefuls, it is a must for direct training contract applicants.
+“We like to see that, at the very least, they've attended firm open days or other non-assessed events – that shows they're committed to a career in the law.”

 Interviews and assessments

-Around 9% of applicants go on to a first-round interview.
-This takes place with either a senior associate or a partner, and a member of the graduate recruitment team, and “isn't too formal,” according to Makey.
+Around 5% of applicants go on to a first-round interview.
+This takes place with either a senior associate or a partner and a member of the graduate recruitment team, and “isn't too formal,” according to Gascoyne.
 “We aim for a conversational tone to ensure it's a two-way process.”